Canada's Wonderland: Cedar Fair era

+COVID-19 pandemic

+Restrictions placed by the Government of Ontario to combat the COVID-19 pandemic resulted in the park remaining closed for the 2020 season.
+This also led to the cancellations of that season's Halloween Haunt and Winterfest events.
+Canada's Wonderland posted a series of four horror vignettes 30 October 2020 titled Nighttime Walk to celebrate Haunt featuring the empty park.
+The park attempted to reopen in May 2021, but it was postponed to July 5 of the same year.
+An online reservation system was required for guests to book the date and time of their visit during the shortened 2021 season.
+As a result, 2020 and 2021 season passes were extended to partially include the 2022 season and refunds were not officially offered.
+Both Beagle Brigade Airfield and Mountain Bay Cliffs had their opening years pushed back to the 2021 season.

+Also due to the pandemic, the 2020 and 2021 editions of Toronto's original Santa Claus Parade – normally held on the streets in Downtown Toronto in previous years – was pre-recorded from Canada's Wonderland with no spectators on site and was broadcast on Eastern Standard Time's prime time on 5 December 2020 and 4 December 2021, respectively.
+From 29 March 2021 until summer 2021, Canada's Wonderland served as a drive-in mass COVID-19 vaccination site.

+Additions in the 2020s

 On 16 June 2022, Canada's Wonderland announced Lazy Bear Lodge (marketed as Lazy Bear Lodge: Wood Fire Grille), which became the park's largest dining facility to date.
 The restaurant is located on the hillside beside Vortex's first drop, overlooking Yukon Striker and the rest of Frontier Canada, and features seating for over 500 guests, an indoor and outdoor bar, two floors, a multi-level outdoor patio, and numerous fire pits for guests to relax by.
 The menu is a Canadian-inspired rustic-grill BBQ, featuring local ingredients and two meat smokers.
 In addition, the menu is rotational, changing for each major season.
 The restaurant opened to the public on 17 September 2022, with the indoor bar opening a week prior.